Sinaloan chilorio tacos in flour tortilla, with pork in concentrated red chile.

 About this recipe

 Chilorio tacos are a Sinaloan speciality made with shredded pork, marinated and stewed in a paste of dried red chiles - ancho, guajillo and mulato - with garlic, oregano and vinegar.
-The result is an intensely flavourful meat of deep red colour and soft texture, served in wheat flour tortillas, the preferred choice in Sinaloa.
-Chilorio, considered a traditional preserve, has a concentrated and addictive flavour that sets it apart from any other stew.
+The result is an intensely flavorful meat of deep red color and soft texture, served in wheat flour tortillas, the preferred choice in Sinaloa.
+Chilorio, considered a traditional preserve, has a concentrated and addictive flavor that sets it apart from any other stew.

 History & Origin